apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             Evaluate the function using the given input arguments.

             This method is required and must be implemented.

+            Argument Mapping:
-            The arguments provided to the UDTF call are mapped to the values in the `*args` list sequentially.
-Each provided scalar expression maps to exactly one value in this `*args` list.
-Each provided TABLE argument of N columns maps to exactly N values in this `*args` list, in the order of the columns as they appear in the table.
+            - Each provided scalar expression maps to exactly one value in the `*args` list.
+            - Each provided table argument maps to a pyspark.sql.Row object containing the columns in the order they appear in the provided input relation.

             This method is called on every input row, and can produce zero or more output rows.
 Each element in the output tuple corresponds to one column